North America and West Indies Station: Disestablishment and successor, SNOWI

 The former Royal Naval wireless station land at Daniels Head was leased to the Royal Canadian Navy on 1 January 1963, for the purpose of a new radio station.
 It became CFS Daniel's Head when the Royal Canadian Navy became part of the Canadian Forces in 1969.

 After the assassination of the Governor of Bermuda, Sir Richard Sharples, in February 1973, HMS Sirius provided enhanced security for Commodore Cameron Rusby, the then-SNOWI.
 A detachment of Royal Marines (subsequently replaced by soldiers from the Parachute Regiment) was posted to the Dockyard to guard SNOWI.

 While Bermuda had been the ideal base of operations for the North America and West Indies Station, at a thousand miles north of the Virgin Islands, it was far too distant to serve as an effective headquarters for only the West Indies.
 This meant that both SNOWI and the Station Frigates spent little time in or near Bermuda.
 On 1 April 1976, the post of SNOWI was abolished, and the Station Frigates were withdrawn.
 The RNO and his staff remained, and a frigate was appointed West Indies Guardship, but seldom visited Bermuda.
 HMS Malabar ceased to be a base and was rated only as a supply station.

 By 1995, when Malabar was handed over to the Government of Bermuda, the Royal Naval presence in the North-Western Atlantic and Caribbean had been reduced to only the West Indies Guard Ship, a role which was rotated among the fleet's escorts, which took turns operating extended patrols of the West Indies.

-Years after the disestablishment of the SNOWI post, the West Indies Guard Ship task was redesignated Atlantic Patrol Task (North).